ICMP Features

 [edit system internet-options] icmpv6-rate-limit bucket-size bucket-size packet-rate packet-rate

-Rate Limit ICMPv4 and ICMPv6 Error Messages
+Rate Limit ICMP Error Messages

-By default, ICMP error messages for non-ttl-expired IPv4 and IPv6 packets are generated at the rate of 1 packet per second (pps).
+By default, ICMP error messages for non-TTL-expired IPv4 and IPv6 packets are generated at the rate of 1 packet per second (pps).
 You can adjust this rate to a value that you decide provides sufficient information for your network without causing network congestion.

-For ttl-expired IPv4 or IPv6 packets, the rate for ICMP error messages is not configurable.
+For TTL-expired IPv4 or IPv6 packets, the rate for ICMP error messages is not configurable.
 It is fixed at 500 pps.

 - Why to Rate Limit ICMPv4 and ICMPv6 Error Messages